ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 3/6/2021 [/h1]

+Made [url=https://dogeshattered.fandom.com/wiki/Formables] Shattered Wiki [/url] which currently has all new formables and their ideas.

 General
 - FEE: added 15 events for Venice and Year without Summer event
 - ME: added a bunch of missions